Risks Of Money Market Accounts

 Risk & Causes

-One of the significant risks of money market accounts is the potential impact of a weak or mismanaged bank, which can lower interest rates, introduce fees, or change policies, negatively affecting account holders.
+One significant risk of money market accounts is the potential impact of a weak or mismanaged bank, which can lower interest rates, introduce fees, or change policies, negatively affecting account holders.

 If a bank faces instability, it could compromise the returns and overall benefits of the account, making it less reliable for long-term savings.